bxavaby/glock/README.md

 > [!WARNING]
-> Have yet to integrate main.go in cli.go entirely. <br>
+> Have yet to fully test the cli. <br>
-> Key elements are missing, such as whole functions.
+> No key elements missing, but it might not look that pretty.

 #